 To determine the stretch of your fabric simply stretch a 2-inch piece of the knit fabric in one direction and repeat this process in the opposite direction.
 Choose the direction of the greatest stretch to go around the head.

-Clip or pin the two pieces of fabric with right sides together.
+Clip or pin the two pieces of fabric with right sides facing together.

 Here's one of my favorite knit sewing tips!!
 Coats recently released Eloflex thread and it's a game-changer!
 I keep about 10 spools of these on hand in a variety of colors for all of my knit sewing.
 This allows me to use a sewing machine instead of needing a serger for every project.

 the Eloflex thread is a stretchable thread which allows the fabric to stretch without the seams popping or breaking.
 This means you can use a normal stitch instead of a lighting or stretch stitch when sewing with knit fabric.
 I just wish this thread would have been around when I first started sewing with knits years ago!!